6 Types of Nonprofit Web Design and When to Use Them

 If you’ve ever visited a website that featured text as its only media source, you know how dull and uninteresting it can be to browse those sites.
 While images are certainly a step up from plain text, there is only so much you can convey with still images alone.
 That’s where more creative, dynamic media comes in.

-Media like videos and GIFs can help convey messaging through a more interactive and engaging channel.
-Videos can make a strong impact by capturing and conveying strong emotions by incorporating a blend of powerful elements like footage, music, and narrations.
+Media like videos and GIFs can convey your marketing messaging through a more interactive and engaging channel.
+Videos can make a strong impact by capturing and conveying strong emotions by incorporating a blend of powerful elements like footage, music, and narration.

 Also, consider incorporating innovative, highly interactive elements like quizzes, calculators, and interactive infographics.
 For example, if you run an animal rescue, you could include a tool that calculates how many dogs a potential donor’s gift would impact.
-Elements like these, along with media like videos and GIFs, engage your supporters to keep them on your website longer to move them closer to donating.
+Elements like these engage your supporters, keeping them on your website longer and moving them closer to donating.

 Choose a cohesive color palette.